gh0stwizard/x11mirror-client/README.md

 * Output file by default: `/tmp/x11mirror.xwd`

 In any case the program will store a screenshot to a file.
-The original idea was to keep the screenshot into the memory of the program.
+The original idea was to keep the screenshot into the program's memory.
 May be I will implement it later.

-Because of fact that file will be frequently updated I advise you to use `tmpfs`.
+Because of fact that the file will be frequently updated I advise you to use `tmpfs`.